Kendralabs/cluster-config/pages/cluster_config/cluster_config_push.md

 --INFO Updating config group: JOBHISTORY_BASE
 --INFO Updated 2 configuration/s.
 ```
-You will be notified with configuration updates with the configuration group name and the number of configurations that got updated.
+You will be notified regarding configuration updates, with the configuration group name and the number of configurations that was updated.

 #### Restarting the cluster